fabiobozzo/merkle-file-uploader/README.md

 The server stores the files and the Merkle tree, and provides an interface for uploading files, downloading files, and generating Merkle proofs.

 ## Implementation
 The project is implemented in Go and uses the standard library for networking, allowing it to be deployed across multiple machines.
-The Merkle tree is implemented from scratch, with the standard library's `crypto/sha256` package used for the underlying hash function.
+The Merkle tree is implemented from scratch, with the standard library's `crypto/sha256` package used for the underlying (default, but easily replaceable) hash function.

 The project is structured into three main components:
-- Client, which handles file uploading, downloading, and Merkle proof verification.
+- `cmd/client`: handles file uploading, downloading, and Merkle proof verification.
-- Server, which handles file storage, and Merkle proof generation.
+- `cmd/server`: handles file storage, and Merkle proof generation.
-- MerkleTree, which provides methods for constructing the tree and generating proofs.
+- `internal/merkle`: provides methods for constructing the tree and generating proofs.

 ## Usage
 The project is containerized using Docker and can be deployed using Docker Compose.
-To start the system, just run:
+To bootstrap the demo, just run:
 ```
 make start-server
 ```